Interface SocketConnection

 flush

-or data that could not be written previously because the socket was busy.Whether this method is blocking is implementation-defined.
+boolean flush()Attempts to flush any queued data after a call towriteQueue(byte[])or data that could not be written previously because the socket was busy.Whether this method is blocking is implementation-defined.

 - Returns:

-if all data could be written to the socket- See Also:
+trueif all data could be written to the socket- See Also:

 -